From API Security in Action by Neil Madden

 Load your favorite web page with the developer tools open in your browser, and you likely see dozens of API calls happening in the background to render a page which is heavily customized to you as an individual (whether you like it or not).
 On the server, those API calls may themselves be implemented by many microservices, communicating with each other via internal APIs.

-Increasingly, even the everyday items in your home are talking to APIs in the cloud—from smart speakers like Amazon Echo or Google Home, to fridges, electricity meters, and lightbulbs.
+Increasingly, even the everyday items in your home are talking to APIs in the cloud-from smart speakers like Amazon Echo or Google Home, to fridges, electricity meters, and lightbulbs.
 The Internet of Things (IoT) is rapidly becoming a reality in both consumer and industrial settings, powered by ever-growing numbers of APIs in the cloud and on the devices themselves.
-This is why cybersecurity is very highly needed in this day in age, read this University of Alabama Birmingham blog article for more information and an infographic on cybersecurity in the modern-day.
+Understandably, the rise of cloud computing has raised a number of cybersecurity concerns.
+For more information about cybersecurity and cloud technology, including cloud security posture management, go to cloudvisory.com.

 Although the spread of APIs is driving ever more sophisticated applications that enhance and amplify our own abilities, they also bring increased risks.
 As we become more dependent on APIs for critical tasks in work and play, we become more vulnerable if they’re attacked.
 The more APIs are used, the greater their potential to be attacked.
 The property that makes APIs attractive for developers, ease of use, also makes them an easy target for malicious actors.